-The NFFN and the Flood Innovation Centre are offering a new interactive workshop programme designed to help the farming community understand, identify and implement Natural Flood Management (NFM) interventions.
+The NFFN and the Flood Innovation Centre are offering a new interactive workshop programme designed to help farmers understand, identify and implement Natural Flood Management (NFM) interventions.
 This specialist course is fully funded and delivered online, see our eligibility criteria for more information.

 With COP26 highlighting the urgency of action needed to keep 1.5 degrees of warming within reach, the contribution required from the farming sector can't be overstated.
 This is why we're delighted to announce that NFFN Northern Ireland has been awarded funding through DAERA's Environment Challenge Fund.